 The Annapurna Base Camp Trek is one of the most popular trekking regions in Nepal.
 This Annapurna base camp trek 10 days itinerary takes you right into the heart of the Annapurna mountains and returns via a small circuit route that delivers amazing mountain views on the northward and returning southward leg of the journey.
 The climax of the trek is the stunning Annapurna Base Camp where you will be surrounded by peaks of the western portion of the great Annapurna including Machhapuchchhre (fishtail), Annapurna South, Annapurna 1, Ganagapurna, Annapurna 3 and Hiunchuli, all arranged almost precisely in a circle about 15 kilometers in diameter with a deep glacier-covered amphitheater at the center.
 So, if you want to experience the best trekking in the Nepalese Himalaya Mountains within 10 days led by the Sherpa-guide this is the right trek for you.

-Take in panoramic views and prayer flags in the Himalayas, discover rhododendron forests and tiny hamlets.
-There is a natural hot spring at Jhinu Danda, you can choose to indulge in the natural hot spring in Jhinu to help relax your tired muscles, experience teahouse lodges and high passes
+- Indulge in the natural hot spring in Jhinu to help relax your tired muscles, experience teahouse lodges and high passes.

 The route of the Annapurna Base Camp is mixed with ethnic groups; Chhetris and Brahms are in the lower elevations and Mongoloids.
 Mostly people from Gurungs and Magars in the area, famous for the Gurkha regiment.
 In the evening, some places offer local cultural shows that are great to see and you can also participate!